RioMcBoo/CypherCoreClassicWOTLK/README.md

 * ~~Download and Complie the Extractor [Download](https://github.com/CypherCore/Tools)~~ Use TrinityCore extractors for now: [Project for compilation](https://github.com/TrinityCoreLegacy/TrinityCore/tree/3.4.3)
 * Run all extractors in the wow directory
 * Copy all created folders into server directory (ex: C:\CypherCore\Data)
-* Make sure Conf files are updated and point the the correct folders and sql user and databases
+* Make sure Conf files are updated and point the the correct folders

 ### Installing the database
 * Download the full Trinity Core database [(TDB_full_343.24081_2024_08_17)](https://github.com/TrinityCore/TrinityCore/releases/tag/TDB343.24081)